Pesto alla genovese: the original recipe

 A marvel of simplicity, pesto is a celebrated treasure of Mediterranean cuisine.
 If you’re lucky enough to experience this jewel of Liguria, sitting comfortably on the terrace of a local restaurant in any village by the sea, it would be unforgettable, dream-like even.

-100 gm of fresh Genovese basil.
+- 100 gr of fresh Genovese basil

-30 gm pine nuts
+- 30 gr pine nuts

-2 garlic cloves
+- 2 garlic cloves

-10 g Maldon flaky salt
+- 10 gr Maldon flaky salt

-Wash the basil leaves in cold water and dry them on a paper towel but don’t rub them.
+Firstly, wash the basil leaves in cold water and dry them on a paper towel but don’t rub them.

-Keep on mixing until you obtain a very fine and smooth creamy sauce, pesto should not be greasy and the amount of oil used must be well absorbed and not floating on top
+Keep on mixing until you obtain a very fine and smooth creamy sauce.
+For example, pesto should not be greasy and the amount of oil used must be well absorbed and not floating on top.